 It is important for all patients to understand a fundamental principle of the third party mechanism.
 Unless your provider (doctor or health care facility) specifically takes assignment of benefits, the patient is ultimately responsible for any non-covered services and their charges.
 The insurance relationship is between the patient and the insurance company not between the patient and the provider.

 Many common vision insurance programs only cover the vision part of the overall eye health examination.
 There are two distinct and important elements to every visit to our practice.
-First, the most important aspect of your visit today is to insure quality of life by providing you with a comprehensive, thorough medical examination of your visual system.
+The most important aspect of your visit is to insure quality of life by providing you with a comprehensive, thorough medical examination of your visual system.
 Many eye diseases that affect your vision have little or no symptoms until the problem has become sight-threatening.
 Routine eye health examinations are critical to prevent debilitating eye disease.
-Secondly, each comprehensive medical eye exam will include a vision component to analyze and prescribe, if necessary, eyewear or contact lenses to correct your vision.

 It may be necessary for your doctor to perform additional special testing to insure the overall systemic health of your eyes.
 Some of this additional testing may not be covered as part of your vision benefit.
 Payment for these additional special tests is the financial responsibility of each patient.

 Our practice fully participates in the Medicare program.
 We accept assignment of benefits on behalf of each eligible patient.
 The eye health examination is a fully covered service under the Medicare program.
 However, as mandated by Federal law, the refraction part of the vision section of your exam is a non-covered service.
-Each Medicare patient will be charged (x) for the refraction.
+Each Medicare patient will be charged for the refraction.
 This charge must be paid for at the time of service during your visit.
-Unless, immediately following cataract surgery, there is no longer an eyewear benefit under the Medicare program.
 The purchase of frames, lenses, lens options and coatings is the responsibility of each Medicare patient.